 Are you traveling with your sweetheart?
 Then make sure to have a romantic walk at the Crystal Palace gardens, or simply enjoy the sunset at one of the stunning viewpoints in the city.

 Are you a wine lover?
 Then don’t miss the chance to visit some of the best Port wine cellars in the city, and make a day trip to either Douro Valley or the Green Wine region.
+For information on a private Douro Valley Tour with Wine Tasting, Cruise and Lunch, click here.

 Top Things to Do in Porto for Different Interests